Mynaa: Plot

 Suruli reaches Mynaa's house by midnight, but her mother locks herself and Mynaa inside and blackmails that if Suruli tries to come in by force, she will immolate Mynaa.
 Suruli waits patiently outside for the groom's family.
 Bhaskar and Ramaiah reach the nearest small town to Suruli's village and are forced to move by foot.
 They reach his village by morning.
 As the groom comes, Mynaa's mother comes out and blames Suruli for forcing her daughter.
 Mynaa refuses this, and the marriage is dropped.
 Myna's mother attempts to kill the duo, but Bhaskar saves them and handcuffs Suruli.
 Mynaa decides to proceed along with them.

 On their way, they encounter more adventures that include an elephant chasing them and losing their way, thereby reaching Kerala.
 From there, their journey continues, with Bhaskar becoming infuriated with Suruli as he is not able to celebrate his first Diwali, busy running behind Suruli.
 He promises to give him hell once he is back in prison.
 A parallel story reveals Sudha and her brothers troubling Bhaskar to come to their hometown for the festival.
 However, Bhaskar soon develops a soft corner for Suruli as he saves him from a freak bus accident.
 The four go back together to their hometown.
 Bhaskar promises to get Suruli released within two days and assures to get them married after Suruli is released.
 Ramaiah asks Mynaa to stay in his house for shelter.

 However, Bhaskar asks Ramaiah to let Mynaa stay in his house so that he can take her safe the next day for the wedding.
 On reaching his house, Bhaskar finds Sudha waiting furiously, and she also accuses Mynaa of having an illegitimate relationship with Bhaskar, who scolds his wife in anger, following which she leaves the home.
 On the next day, Bhaskar, Ramaiah, and Suruli on the way to court, find a dead body on the railway track and get shocked, seeing it to be Mynaa.
-Bhaskar finds out that Sudha's brothers arrived at their house immediately and killed Mynaa, whom they thought to be responsible for the trouble.
+Bhaskar finds out that Sudha's brothers arrived at their house immediately and beat Mynaa to death ,whom they thought to be responsible for the trouble.
 They then threw her body on a railway track.
-Upon witnessing this, Suruli gets depresses, where he jumps in front of another train and dies.
+Upon witnessing this, Suruli gets depressed and he jumps in front of another train and dies.
 Bhaskar feels guilty about the incident and gets enraged.
 He quits his job and goes back to his wife's home, where he kills her and her brothers with a sickle.
 He voluntarily surrenders and is imprisoned for 20 year-sentence in Suruli's cell.